 That’s why there are very specific rules about how and when professional abatement teams must work, including to safely seal or remove the material during renovation or demolition projects.

-Recently in Titusville, plans to demolish the former Miracle City Mall along U.S. 1 has been halted due to a discovery of more asbestos on site than previously believed.
+Recently in Titusville, plans to demolish the former Miracle City Mall along U.S. 1 have been halted due to a discovery of more asbestos on-site than previously believed.

 Developers have planned to tear down the existing mall and build a $60 million shopping center that will include both office and retail space.
 But they can’t do anything until a massive amount of asbestos is safely removed.
 Although the company won’t comment on costs, they do say that it’s going to set them back at least a month or two.
 In the construction world with a project this large, that could cost many thousands of dollars.

 And that’s why most companies try to sidestep the rules.
 They don’t hire professionals to remove it.
 They don’t protect the workers they do have moving it.
 They don’t safely transport the asbestos or dispose of it.
 They don’t warn the public.
 They put many, many people at risk when they fail to properly contain or remove asbestos from a building site.

 Owner and operators can face substantial fines and possibly even criminal action if found guilty of such behavior.
 However, sometimes it’s a gamble they are willing to take — which should give you an idea of the costs of proper asbestos abatement and disposal.